-The SENCO, Mrs Marriott, is responsible for the day to day operation of the academy's Special Educational Needs Policy:
+The SENCO, Mrs Marriott and Assistant SENCO Mr Fry, are responsible for the day-to-day operation of the academy's Special Educational Needs Policy:

-- The deployment of support staff - Liaising with and advising fellow teachers - Initial assessment and diagnosis of students including liaison with primary feeder schools - Advising and arranging CPD with regard to SEND issues - Taking the lead in managing provision for students in Key stage 3 and 4 - Updating and overseeing the records of all students with Special Educational Needs - Working in partnership with parents of students with Special Educational Needs - Liaising with external agencies including the educational psychology service, and other support agencies, medical, social services and voluntary bodies - Making referrals for an Education, Health and Care Plan and providing sufficient evidence - Making special arrangements for SEN students taking GCSE and Btec examinations
+- The deployment of support staff - Liaising with and advising fellow teachers - Initial assessment and diagnosis of students including liaison with primary feeder schools. - Advising and arranging CPD with regard to SEND issues. - Taking the lead in managing provision for students in Key stage 3 and 4 - Updating and overseeing the records of all students with Special Educational Needs - Working in partnership with parents of students with Special Educational Needs - Liaising with external agencies including the educational psychology service, and other support agencies, medical, social services, and voluntary bodies - Making referrals for an Education, Health and Care Plan and providing sufficient evidence - Making special arrangements for SEN students taking GCSE and Btec examinations